chenxiyuan1/chenxiyuan1.github.io/_pages/about.md

 <span style="color:red">I will join the Department of Informatics at Ying Wu College of Computing, New Jersey Institute of Technology (NJIT) as a tenure-track Assistant Professor in 2024 Fall!</span>

-I am seeking highly self-motivated PhD students who are interested in generative AI in health.
-If you are interested in working with me, please email chelseayuan94@gmail.com with your CV, transcript, and other materials that you want to share.
+<span style="color:red"> I am seeking highly self-motivated PhD students who are interested in generative AI in health.
+If you are interested in working with me, please email chelseayuan94@gmail.com with your CV, transcript, and other materials that you want to share.</span>

 ## Education
   * Ph.D. in Industrial Engineering, Northeastern University, Boston, 2017-2022